MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-bot.md

 ---
-title: "Getting started to building a smart assist bot | MicrosoftDocs"
+title: "Getting started with building a smart assist bot | MicrosoftDocs"
 description: "Read how you can build a smart assist bot to help agents resolve customer queries faster and more effectively"
 author: susikka
 ms.author: susikka